acacheung/moonshine-cms/src/pages/menu/moonshine-152-welcomes-you.md

         price: ........
         title: 'Thanks For Joining Us! '
       - description: >-
+          Please note that as of August 28th 2021,  all restaurants and businesses in the City of Boston.
+As of August 28, everyone over age 2 is required to wear a mask or face covering whenever they are indoors on the premises of a business, club, or other places that are open to members of the public—including (but not limited to) restaurants, bars, performance venues & event spaces.
+This would include standing and mingling around the bar or the indoor spaces/restrooms.
+Please do your part by wearing a mask when not actively eating or drinking.
+          Thank you & we appreciate your understanding.
+        price: .......
+        title: Return of the Masks
+      - description: >-
           To guarantee seating, please give us a call or head to our website to make a reservation.
 Now taking reservations for indoor and outdoor tables.
 Please note, in an effort to remain as accessible as possible